 Day 6 Wednesday

-Onwards we ride to Craig’s Hut where some scenes from the movie “Man from Snowy River” were filmed.
+Onwards we ride to Craig’s Hut where some scenes from the movie ‘The Man from Snowy River’ were filmed.
 What an awesome place.
-Our Horses are parked under some trees and given some yummy treats while we have lunch under the bright blue sun drenched sky.
+Our horses are parked under some trees and given some yummy treats while we have lunch under the bright blue, sun drenched sky.
 Everyone is in awe once again at this fabulous setting.
-We all wonder around, taking untold photos, some mounted and many unmounted, as we explore Craig’s Hut and the surrounding area.
-The neighbouring mountains in full view, breathtaking, just wonderful.
-After taking in the serenity of this magical place we remount and start our decent back towards Razor Back camp ground.
+We all wander around, taking untold photos, some mounted and many unmounted, as we explore Craig’s Hut and the surrounding area.
+The neighbouring mountains are in full breathtaking view – just wonderful.
+After taking in the serenity of this magical place we remount and start our descent back towards Razorback Hut.
 We have stopped once more on Mount Stirling for some more amazing happy snaps.
-The sky’s as blue as blue can be, not chilly at all like yesterday.
-Over all we rode for around seven hours and covered approximately 25 ks, with numerous bouts of cantering and trotting along the way.
+The sky is as blue as blue can be, and not chilly at all, unlike yesterday.
+Overall, we rode for around seven hours and covered approximately 25 kilometres, with numerous bouts of cantering and trotting along the way.

-Once again the team back at camp had everything ready for our comfort.
+Once again, the team back at camp had everything ready for our comfort.
 Horses unsaddled, fed, patted and tucked into bed for the night.
-I was 3rd in line for a shower tonight YAY, got that out of the way and into the nights festivities.
-Christian and of course the team cooked up a storm of the yummiest Porterhouse steak cooked to perfection with a mixture of delicious salads and breads followed by caramel cream tarts topped with strawberries.
-More singing and laughing around the fire with quite a few jokes being told as well, me being myself, of course, was not shy at all!
-I think my Mario and Luigi pig joke went down well!!
-What a wonderful day and evening, possibly a few too many drinks and a really late night had…….
-Thanks Pokey for looking after me today, you’re a gem xx
+I was third in line for a shower tonight, YAY!
+Got that out of the way and into the night’s festivities.
+Christian and the team cooked up a storm, presenting the yummiest Porterhouse steak cooked to perfection with a mixture of delicious salads and breads, followed by caramel cream tarts topped with strawberries.
+More singing and laughing around the fire with quite a few jokes being told, as usual!
+What a wonderful day and evening.
+Possibly a few too many drinks and a really late night had, but that’s what holidays are for.
+Thanks Pokey for looking after me today, you’re a gem.

 Day 7 Thursday

-OH NO!!
-This can’t be happening!!!
+OH NO!
+This can’t be happening!!
 It’s our last day…

 Erica Neumann xx

-PS.
-Thanks Pokey I love you to the moon and back xx
+P.S.
+Thanks Pokey, I love you to the moon and back! xx